-We’ve come a long way already in our trip; one month in Australia and we’ve already drove approximately 3000 kilometers.
+We’ve come a long way already in our trip; one month in Australia and we’ve already drove over 3000 kilometers.
 The Great Ocean Road seems like a century ago and we’ve visited so much that we can’t even remember everything we have done last week.
 We recently visited Sydney and in this blogpost you can read how you can make the most of Sydney in a day.

 Sydney in a Day

 As Lisanne’s cousin, who has lived in Sydney for a year, happened to be in Sydney from 12 to 14 December, we decided to be sure to visit this famous city in Australia during this time period.
-Of course it was already on our list, but company from someone who used to live there is more than welcome.
-And, always great to see your family.
+Of course it was already on our list, but having company from someone who used to live there is more than welcome.
+And, of course it’s always great to see your family.
 We rented a place via Airbnb, again, as we didn’t feel like camping in the city.
 We actually only spent one “productive” day in Sydney, because there was a storm while we were there.
 You may or may have not heard about it, but there was actually a tornado-like thing going on the third day we were there.
 We were outside, but luckily we took shelter in an open car garage, and were only bothered by some splatters from the huge rainstorm that transformed into a hailstorm.

 From Coogee to Bondi Beach: the Coastal Walk